exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 			}
 		}
 	}
-    // Trigger a failure (this will be compiled out in release builds) assert(0);
+    // Z: Trigger a failure (this will be compiled out in release builds) assert(0);
 	return -1;
 }